Social Security Administration announces top baby names in 2021 for South Carolina - NewsBreak

 Alternative spellings also trended.
 Jackson came in 13th, with the spelling Jaxon in 36th.
 Jack was 31st.
 Ryleigh came in 54th, with Riley at 20th and Rylee in 71st.
 Everleigh beat out Everly, at 55th and 63rd, respectively.
 Carter was at 16th, and Karter is 75th.

 The spelling Emersyn was 83rd, and Emerson 86th — both for girls.
-The name did not make the boys’ list.Top baby names of 2021
+The name did not make the boys’ list.12 must-have tools for making baby food at home

 In order of popularity, the top names in the nation last year for boys were Liam, Noah, Oliver, Elijah, James, William, Benjamin, Lucas, Henry and Theodore.
 The most popular names for girls were Olivia, Emma, Charlotte, Amelia, Ava, Sophia, Isabella, Mia, Evelyn and Harper.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.